 Step 2: Determine the code reference.
 Various codes and standards include ventilation requirements for various spaces, many of which have conflicting instructions.
 For instance, ASHRAE, the United States Pharmacopeia, the Association for the Advancement of Medical Instrumentation and the American National Standards Institute, as well as state and local codes, all have ventilation requirements.
 To establish common language and processes related to ventilation and other HVAC requirements, the committee should decide on a single code to enforce in all spaces.

 Currently, TJC references the 2012 edition of National Fire Protection Association’s NFPA 99, Health Care Facilities Code, which references the 2008 edition of Standard 170.
 Table 7.1 within this standard includes design parameters for various spaces in a health care facility.
-The ventilation tables within this version of Standard 170 are the requirements that TJC currently enforces.

 Typically, organizations adopt the code enforced by their regulatory AHJ with consideration given to adopting more stringent ventilation requirements for specific spaces or areas as defined by the organization.
 With this approach, there is potential that specific spaces do not meet enforced ventilation requirements due to a conflict in the requirements enforced by the AHJ and the state ventilation requirements under which the space was designed.
 Each facility should have a clear understanding of spaces in conflict and be prepared to discuss them during a survey.